priyanshap/ai-reliability-judge/README.md

 - Evaluator: orchestrates mock reliability tests and returns structured test results.
 - GitHub integration: uses the GitHub API to create branches, commit changes, and open pull requests.

+## Sponsor tools we used
+- **Cline CLI** – Used as our local AI coding agent in the terminal to scaffold the initial Next.js pages, API routes, and TypeScript types for the evaluator and run log.
+Cline CLI helped us move faster on boilerplate and keep a clean, consistent file structure.

+- **Oumi** – Used to run and iterate on the open-source model setup behind our reliability evaluator, so we could quickly adjust prompts and scoring behaviour while staying on an OSS stack.

+- **Vercel** – Used to deploy the AI Reliability Judge production app, giving judges a fast, globally available demo with simple CI-style redeploys.
+Vercel is the hosting backbone for our golden-path demo.

+- **CodeRabbit** – Used as our GitHub-integrated code review assistant to automatically review PRs and highlight potential issues in our evaluator and API routes, helping us harden reliability logic and keep PRs clean.

 ## Hackathon notes
 This project was built for an AI agents hackathon to showcase: